Credit Transfer/Recognition of Prior Learning

 1.2 The purpose of this policy and procedure is to define the system used to meet the requirements of the standards referred to at the beginning of this document.

-2.1 The CEO, The Manager of Academic Delivery and Compliance (MADC) and The Manager of Academic and Student Services (MASS) are responsible for the implementation of this procedure and to ensure that staff and students are aware of its application and that staff implement its requirements.
+2.1 The CEO, Training and Academic Development Manager and the Student Services Coordinator are responsible for the implementation of this procedure and to ensure that staff and students are aware of its application and that staff implement its requirements.

 3.1 Recognition of Prior Learning must be structured to minimize the cost and time to applicants whilst retaining the integrity required by the standards to recognize competencies in accordance with the requirements of Training Packages or Curriculum documents.